ausaccessfed/spin/index.md

 ![Figure 8](invitation-flow_access-aws.png)

 ---
-# Detailed Installation Guide
+# Installation Guide

-When you’re comfortable with the overview, please continue with the [detailed guide](detailed_guide.html) to get started.
+When you’re comfortable with the overview you can continue to the [technical install guide](detailed_guide.html).